 3. Sleep-Inducing Properties

-Insomnia is one of the major reasons why reishi has become popular recently.
-Reishi is able to not only resolve insomnia(7) but also target anxiety and depression that are inducing insomnia and sleep problems in a large number of people.
+Insomnia is one of the significant reasons why Reishi has become popular recently.
+Reishi can resolve insomnia(7) and target anxiety and depression that induce sleep problems.

-The best time to take reishi mushroom for help with proper sleep and a good sleep duration is early evening, close to dinner time.
-This gives the mushroom more than enough time to be effective and treat insomnia.
+The best time to take reishi mushroom to help with proper sleep is early evening, close to dinner time.
+This gives the mushroom more than enough time to treat insomnia.

 4. Diabetes Benefits

 People often take reishi mushroom tea for its benefits on diabetes.
-Just like Lion's mane helps with diabetes treatment and the mushroom Chaga offers diabetes benefits, reishi mushroom extract and reishi mushroom supplements also help people manage their blood sugar levels.
+Reishi mushroom extract and supplements help people manage their blood sugar levels.

 It is important to note that diabetic people often rely on other medications to balance their blood sugar levels.
-Therefore, adding reishi into the mix is like adding an extra medication to lower your blood sugar levels.
+Therefore, adding Reishi into the mix is like adding an extra medicine to lower your blood sugar levels.

-To lower the risk of suffering from hypoglycemia—due to the combined action of reishi tea or reishi mushroom powder on your blood glucose—it would be a good idea to take the reishi mushroom when monitoring the impact of the medicinal mushrooms on your blood sugar levels.
+To lower the risk of hypoglycemia when using your diabetic medications and Reishi, take the reishi mushroom while monitoring the impact of the medicinal mushrooms on your blood sugar levels.

-The ideal time would be a time you are in a location where you can immediately act upon the symptoms of low blood sugar if you happen to notice them.
+The ideal time would be when you are in a location where you can immediately act upon the symptoms of low blood sugar if you notice them.

 5. Anxiety Benefits

-According to an article published by the National Library of Medicine(8)>, anxiety and panic symptoms tend to be highest in the afternoon.
-This suggests that the best time to use a reishi extract might be in the afternoon if your goal is to use the mushroom to deal with anxiety.
+According to an article published by the National Library of Medicine(8), anxiety and panic symptoms tend to be highest in the afternoon.
+Therefore, the best time to use a reishi extract for anxiety might be in the afternoon.

 6. Skin Benefits